zimula/PyThoN/system udvikling-Pending/assignments/rational calculator/readme.md

     ************************done********************************

 5. Rebuild in **html and js**
+    - basic calculator in html done.
+    - add fraction functonality.
+    - see if I can apply a design pattern in js
     - use selenium to run tests on site.
     - see it works with a local page.